Daoist Traditions College Policies

 A. Primary Rights under FERPA include:

-FERPA affords students certain rights with respect to their education records.
+FERPA affords students certain rights concerning their education records.
 These rights include:

 1. The right to inspect and review the student’s education records within 45 days of the day the College receives a request for access.
 Students should submit written requests to the Registrar that identify the record(s) they wish to inspect.
 The College official will make arrangements for access and notify the student of the time and place where the record(s) may be inspected.
 If the record(s) are not maintained by the College official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.